krishang118/ROAM-Heuristic-Implementation/README.md

 ## Implementation

 The main implementation is in the Jupyter notebook:
-- `ROAM Heuristic.ipynb`
+- `ROAM Heuristic.ipynb`.

 This notebook:
-- Loads a real-world terrorist network dataset (Madrid train bombing, 2004)
+- Loads a real-world terrorist network dataset (Madrid train bombing, 2004).
-- Computes classic centrality measures (degree, closeness, betweenness)
+- Computes classic centrality measures (degree, closeness, betweenness).
-- Identifies the network leader
+- Identifies the network leader.
-- Applies the ROAM heuristic to simulate strategic evasion
+- Applies the ROAM heuristic to simulate strategic evasion.
-- Analyzes and visualizes the effect on the leader's centrality and influence
+- Analyzes and visualizes the effect on the leader's centrality and influence.

 ## Dataset

-The dataset is available at [Netzschleuder](https://networks.skewed.de/net/train_terrorists):
+The dataset is available at [Netzschleuder](https://networks.skewed.de/net/train_terrorists).
+It contains:
 - **nodes.csv**: Node list (each node is a suspected terrorist, with 2D position for visualization)
 - **edges.csv**: Edges (connections between individuals, with weights encoding connection strength)
 - **gprops.csv**: Metadata and citation info